bahmutov/bahmutov.github.io/bio.md

 ## short version

-Gleb Bahmutov is JavaScript ninja (OSS street cred at https://github.com/bahmutov), image processing expert (PhD in computer vision from Purdue University) and software quality fanatic (his blog http://glebbahmutov.com/blog/ is full of passionate screeds).
+Gleb Bahmutov is JavaScript ninja, image processing expert (PhD in computer vision from Purdue University) and software quality fanatic (his blog http://glebbahmutov.com/blog/ is full of passionate screeds).
 During the day Gleb is making the web a better place as VP of Engineering at [Cypress.io](https://www.cypress.io/).